CompuTec/computec-docs/docs/wms/administrator-guide/installation/sap-business-one-settings/decimal-thousand-separator.md

 ### SAP Business One Settings

-1. In SAP B1, open General Settings.
+1. In SAP Business One, open General Settings.
 2. Open the Display tab.
 3. Change the Decimal Separator, e.g., to a comma (,) and Thousands Sep. to a full stop (.).
 4. Press Update.